yanness168/Movie-django/README.md

 # Movie Recommendation System

 This Django project is a movie recommendation system that suggests movies to users based on their preferences and viewing history.
-It leverages collaborative filtering and content-based filtering techniques to provide personalized recommendations, aligning with the growing demand for AI-driven personalization in the entertainment industry (as highlighted in the IBM job description for "Student Data and AI Developer").
+It leverages collaborative filtering and content-based filtering techniques to provide personalized recommendations.

 ## Features